citp/privacy-policy-historical/s/sm/sms/smsglobal.com.md

 ### Customer Testimonials/Comments/Reviews

 We post customer testimonials/comments/reviews on our web site which may contain personally identifiable information.
-We do obtain the customer's consent via email prior to posting the testimonial to post their name along with their testimonial.
+We do obtain the customer’s consent via email prior to posting the testimonial to post their name along with their testimonial.
 If you wish to update or delete your testimonial, you can contact us at support@smsglobal.com.

 ### Links